unknownrpa/Astra-docs/primo-studio/settings/extensions-and-plugins-install/chrome.md

 To install Google Chrome extension:&#x20;

 * Put tick in checkbox Unpacked.
-Click on the Chrome icon in Primo in the File -Settings - Tools - Extensions menu&#x20;
+Click on the Chrome icon in Astro in the File -Settings - Tools - Extensions menu&#x20;
 * A window for saving the extension file will open.
 Choose the folder where to save the file

 ![](../../../.gitbook/assets/ch1.png)